rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

 #### Vertical Larynx Position

-Vertical Larynx Position (VLP) is a measure of the relative height of the larynx estimated by comparing the relative voltage from the upper and lower electrodes [@rothenberg1992].
-VLP can be calibrated by sliding the electrodes up and down the participant's neck and measuring the voltage output at different heights [@elliot1997; @pabst1993; @rothenberg1992].
-Alternatively, VLP can be taken from the direct output voltage without conversion into a physical measure [@iwarsson1998].
+Vertical Larynx Position (VLP) is a measure of the relative height of the larynx estimated by comparing the relative voltage from the upper and lower electrodes (Rothenberg 1992).
+VLP can be calibrated by sliding the electrodes up and down the participant's neck and measuring the voltage output at different heights (Elliot, Sundberg, and Gramming 1997; Pabst annd Sundberg 1993; Rothenberg 1992).
+Alternatively, VLP can be taken from the direct output voltage without conversion into a physical measure (Iwarsson and Sundberg 1998).
 In this case, comparisons should be made within subjects.

-VLP can be useful for describing consonants; for instance, @elliot1997 found that a prolonged /b/ induces lowering more than other consonants.
+VLP can be useful for describing consonants; for instance, Elliot, Sundberg and Gramming (1997) found that a prolonged /b/ induces lowering more than other consonants.
 VLP could also be applied to hyper-articulation; we may expect a greater level of larynx lowering in order to maintain voicing for a longer period of time.
 VLP may also be useful in the description of sounds with a glottalic airstream mechanism.
 However, I have not